yutongzhang-microsoft/sonic-mgmt/docs/tests/telemetry.md

 ```buildoutcfg
 docker run -d --name <otlp-collector> -v /data/otel-config.yaml:/etc/otel/config.yaml -p 4317:4317 -p 4318:4318 otel/opentelemetry-collector:latest --config /etc/otel/config.yaml
 ```
+Note:

+The file path ```/data/otel-config.yaml``` refers to a configuration file on your local host (outside the container).
+Make sure this path exists and contains your valid collector configuration, or replace it with the correct location of your own ```config.yaml```.

 #### Configuration
 The collector is configured using a YAML file(config.yaml).